MaayanLab/clustergrammer-docs/docs/_build_html/_sources/interacting_with_viz.txt

 **Interacting with Dendrogram Clusters**

 Dendrogram clusters are depicted as gray trapezoids, which are easy for a user to interact with (e.g. click).
 Mousing over a dendrogram cluster (gray trapezoid) highlights the current group of rows or columns (by adding a shadows over the rows or columns not in the cluster) and brings up a tooltip with cluster information (see screenshot below).
-If the rows or columns have categories, this tooltip will show a breakdown of the rows and columns into their categories, which can be useful for understanding how prior knowledge compares to clusters identified in a data-driven manner (e.g. we can ask, do columns with the same category cluster together based on the data).
+If the rows or columns have categories, this tooltip will show a breakdown of the rows and columns into their categories, which can be useful for understanding how prior knowledge compares to clusters identified in a data-driven manner (e.g. we can ask whether columns with the same category cluster together based on the data).
 Clicking a dendrogram cluster brings up the same information in a pop-up window and also allows users to export the names of the rows or columns in the cluster.
-When a user visualizes biological gene-level data (with genes given as rows), users have the option to export their clustered genes to the enrichment analysis tool, `Enrichr`_ (see :ref:`biology_specific_features` for more information).
+When a user visualizes biological gene-level data (with genes specified as rows), users have the option to export their clustered genes to the enrichment analysis tool, `Enrichr`_ (see :ref:`biology_specific_features` for more information).

 .. figure:: _static/dendrogram_interaction.png
   :width: 900px